Alexa Noel

 Noel made it into the final of the 2019 Wimbledon girl's championship, before falling to Daria Snigur.
-On August 11, 2019, Noel and her partner, Abigail Forbes won the USTA Girls 18s National Championships doubles title, earning the pair a wild-card entry into the doubles main draw of the 2019 US Open.
+On August 11, 2019, Noel and her partner, Abigail Forbes won the USTA Girls 18s National Championships doubles title, earning the pair a wildcard entry into the doubles main draw of the 2019 US Open.
 She won her first professional tournament on January 26, 2020, at the ITF Cancún.

+She made her Grand Slam tournament singles debut at the 2024 US Open after receiving a wildcard for the main draw, earning her spot as the current NCAA singles champion.
+Noel lost in the first round to Sara Sorribes Tormo.

+College career

+In 2020 Noel enrolled at the University of Iowa.
+She compiled a 25-3 record there as the #1 singles player.

+She transferred to the University of Miami Hurricanes in 2022.
+Noel won the NCAA women's singles title on May 25, 2024.